 Step-by-step guide to creating a project.

 When you sign in to Community Analyst for the first time and go to the Maps tab, the My Projects tab will be empty.
 To begin working you must first click Create Project to create a project.
+Alternatively, if another user has shared a project with you, you can access it under Projects shared with me.

 In subsequent sessions, when you sign in and go to the Maps tab, you will see a list of your previously created projects.
 To work on a project, move the pointer over the project thumbnail and click Open.
 You may also click Create Project to create a new one.